mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 “Yeah, just my best friend,” I answered.

-“What makes you hesitant about coming out to them if you don’t mind me asking?”
+“What makes you hesitant about coming out to your family if you don’t mind me asking?”

 “I honestly haven’t felt like it’s right to tell them, even though I’ve thought a lot about coming out to them.
 I think I’d tell my parents first, but I could definitely see my mom telling everyone else in the family, so I feel like it should be no one or everyone when I come out.
 I should be the one telling that story.
 Even though it was scary to tell my best friend, I felt like it was right for me to tell her when I did.
 Plus, my family isn’t really my go-to when I want to talk about concerns or problems.”

 “How do you think your parents would react if you told them?”

 “Hm…  I don’t know.
 They’re not very expressive.
 In the past, I feel like when I’ve gone to them for help with life situations like these, they don’t seem to care that much unless it affects their reputation.
 My dad was a stake president when I was in middle school and high school, and he’s a mission president now.
 Maybe they’ll care because ‘the mission president’s son’ is gay.
 But I honestly don’t know.
-I don’t see them kicking me out of the family, but I could see them not being supportive.”
+I don’t see them kicking me out of the family, but I could see them not caring or being supportive.”

 “Do your parents show affection at all?”